 The twentieth session of the United Nations General Assembly came to a close early Wednesday morning (22 December).

-The twentieth session of the United Nations General Assembly came to a close early Wednesday morning (22 December).
+Background: The twentieth session of the United Nations General Assembly came to a close early Wednesday morning (22 December).
 Assembly President Amintore Fanfani banged the final gavel at 2:02 a.m.

 The Assembly pushed through a number of resolutions in its closing hours, including the passage of a convention against racial discrimination, and the approval of a resolution condemning all forms of intervention by one nation into the domestic affairs of another nation.